 Activity data

 For Tier 1, data are required on livestock numbers for each of the categories listed in Table 3-1.
 An annual national agricultural census can supply these data.
 Otherwise, statistical information from Eurostat (http://ec.europa.eu/eurostat) or the Food and Agriculture Organization of the United Nations (FAO) Statistical Yearbooks (e.g. FAO, 2014) can be used.
-Definitions of the terms used in the explanation of how to calculate annual emissions are provided in Error!
-Reference source not found.
+Definitions of the terms used in the explanation of how to calculate annual emissions are provided in Table 3-6.

 As mentioned above, the AAP is the average number of animals of a particular category that are present, on average, within the year.
 This number can be obtained by a number of methods.
 If the number of animals present on a particular day does not change over the year, a census of the animals present on a particular day will give the AAP.
 However, if the number of animals present varies over the year, e.g. because of seasonal production cycles, it may be more accurate to base the AAP on a census of the number of animal places.
 If this is done, allowance has to be made for the time that the animal place is empty.
-There can be a number of reasons why the animal place may be empty for part of the year, but the most common are that the production is seasonal or because the building is being cleaned in preparation for the next batch of animals.
+There can be a number of reasons why the animal place may be empty for part of the year, but the most common are that the production is seasonal or because the building is being cleaned in preparation for the next batch of animals e.g. finishing pigs, broilers and turkeys..

-Table 33-6 Definitions of the terms used in the explanation of how to calculate annual emissions
+Table 3-6 Definitions of the terms used in the explanation of how to calculate annual emissions